 “I’m just trying to figure out what you want me to do.”

-Finally, stop listening for what you want to hear from them.
-Often, we want to hear that someone loves and supports us and that they are taking a healing path for themselves.
-But the manipulators know you want to hear those things so they’ll say them mixed in with all the other stuff I mentioned.
-It’s a poison mix of emotional soup.
+The best piece of advice I can give you when it comes to dealing with manipulators is to stop listening for what you want to hear from them.
+Almost all of us want to hear that someone loves and supports us and that they have our best interest in mind.
+But manipulators know you want to hear those things so they’ll mix kind words in with all the other poisonous stuff I mentioned in this article.

-Self-mistrust is a huge red flag that you’ve been programmed by a manipulator.
-It doesn’t mean that they are a manipulator, they just might tendencies.
 But there are some very clever communicators out there so you need to be aware.
-Staying in tune with your feelings is one of the ways you can tell if you are being manipulated.
+Stay in tune with your feelings so that you can pick up the moment you start being manipulated.
 Their words will almost always sound right when you hear them talk, but they just won’t feel right.